braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl.md

 At Braze, to do click and open tracking, our delivery partners transform links using a branded subdomain, and the CDN applies the SSL certificate to those newly transformed links.
 Often, our delivery partners are required to present valid and trusted certificates to your email recipient's browser for links and images to display correctly.
 Because Braze doesn't request or manage such certificates, this must be set up on your end through a CDN.

 {% alert note %}
 If you are unable to or don't wish to use the CDNs listed when setting up SSL for click and open tracking, you may set up a custom SSL configuration.
 Note that alternate CDNs or custom proxies may result in a more complex and nuanced setup.
-Refer to the [SendGrid](https://sendgrid.com/docs/ui/account-and-settings/custom-ssl-configurations/) and [SparkPost](https://www.sparkpost.com/docs/tech-resources/using-proxy-https-tracking-domain/) articles on this topic.
+Refer to the [SendGrid](https://sendgrid.com/docs/ui/account-and-settings/custom-ssl-configurations/) and [MessageBird Email](https://www.sparkpost.com/docs/tech-resources/using-proxy-https-tracking-domain/) articles on this topic.
 {% endalert %}

 #### Additional resources